ant0nlo/E-commerce/README.md

 # E-Commerce Frontend

 ## Description
-This project is the frontend of an e-commerce web application.
+This project is an e-commerce web application.
 It is built with modern web technologies to provide a seamless shopping experience for users.

 ## Table of Contents
 - [Installation](#installation)